 - Even with Medicare, dad and mom pay more in healthcare premiums than all other bills combined.

 Okay, that brings us to a pretty current status.
-Mom is the new dad.
-She works like a mad woman and supports the family.
-She also cooks, cleans, sews… all the stuff that moms used to do traditionally.
+Mom works like a mad woman and supports my dad.
+She cooks, cleans, sews… all the stuff that moms used to do traditionally.
 She also has a firm grip on what it’s going to take to retire – for both of them.

-Her 401(k) is the ONLY thing that ensures that they have a future at all.
+Her 401k is the ONLY thing that ensures they have a future at all.
 Despite the fact that the market tanked and she lost over half of her savings – she spoke with her Advisor, and he said the following:

 “Stay the course.”

 Good advice.
-She did, and now her 401(k) has bounced back to where it was and on her current trajectory, she’ll be able to retire at around 66.
-Her house is almost paid off, but unfortunately, it is in the middle of nowhere, about 30 miles away from the nearest hospital, riddled with scary stairs, and lots of farm work…
+She did, and now her 401k has bounced back to where it was and on her current trajectory, she’ll be able to retire at around 66 (though she is going to try to wait to 70).
+Her house is paid off, but unfortunately, it is in the middle of nowhere, about 30 miles away from the nearest hospital, riddled with scary stairs, and lots of farm work…